 Seltzer is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Seltzer, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small town, Seltzer does not have a public transit system used by locals to get to and from work.
+Seltzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Seltzer in 2022 was $29,169, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,676 for a family of four.
 However, Seltzer contains both very wealthy and poor people as well.